 - Ground entry security procedures will be at an appropriately high level.

 - On-day sales queue in Wimbledon Park leading to off-site search/scanning operation.

 - All ticket holders searched on entry.

 - Only one bag per ticket holder allowed.
 No larger than 16x12x12ins (40x30x30cm).

-- No hard-sided items (picnic hampers, briefcases, cool-boxes, flasks) allowed into the grounds.
+- No hard-sided items (picnic hampers, briefcases, cool-boxes, flasks, opaque bottles) allowed into the grounds.